heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ## Scope

 The following documentation focuses on how to use the SemanticFlow editor.
-The editor is configured to work with the `./data/music.ttl` stardog's dataset through out this document.
+The editor is configured to work with the `./data/music.ttl` stardog's dataset throughout this document.

 ## Overview